 Between events, you can enjoy the outdoor playground of central Oregon.
 Must-see near Bend is the High Desert Museum and Lava Butte's trails though the flows.
 There are many (too many!) great mountain biking and hiking trails in the Three Sisters wilderness or high desert.
 Rock climb at world-class Smith Rock, 30 minutes north of Bend.
 Cool off at some nearby backcountry lakes, raft the Deschutes River, or head 2.5 hours south to Crater Lake National Park.
 The town of Bend offers a wide range of accommodations, hip restaurants, and of course, tasty Oregon beer.

-Technical t-shirts (final design will look similar to this) will be available for $20 each.
+Technical t-shirts (watch this space for a picture) will be available for $20 each.
 Unisex sizes from xs - xxxl.
-Watch this space.

 There are numerous motel/condo/B & B options in Bend.
 We have secured a family friendly group campsite at Tumalo State Park that are available on a first-come, first-served basis (details to come).
 There are also several walk-in, low-cost, high-scenery Forest Service campgrounds along Century Drive east of Bend (near the Dutchman Flats events).
 These are first-come, first-served, not reservable.
 Elk Lake Resort on Century Drive has camping sites and camping cabins which you can reserve.